MiamiOH-CSE274/Portfolio/README.md

 To make sure that there is no out of bounds array access, the indexes are determined through the formula hash(k) % backingArraySize.
 This makes sure that an index is not out of bounds.
 Lines 29, 61, 81, and 90 show this.
 In the grow() method a new HashRecord is created in Line 116.
 The backingArray data is copied into the new backingArray.
 Then in line 130 the old backingArray is deleted using the delete[] operator.
+There are no dangling pointers.
+No pointers point to a memory location of deallocated memory.

 5 - Create collection classes using templates in C++
 ----